-\25% of tax related changes, i.e. value changes in the solvency balance sheet except for holdings in related undertakings, including participations.
+$[\]star$ 25% of tax related changes, i.e. value changes in the solvency balance sheet except for holdings in related undertakings and participations

-Table 21 shows the transition from net assets according to NGAAP principles to net assets according to Solvency II.
-The total difference is NOK 7.3 billion.
-The main difference is that bonds are valued at NOK 8.8 billion more, and that the transitional on technical provisions, including transitional, is valued at NOK 1.4 billion less in the solvency accounts.
+Table 20 shows the transition from net assets according to NGAAP principles to net assets according to Solvency II.
+The total difference is NOK 10.7 billion.
+The main difference is that bonds are valued at NOK 8.5 billion and subsidiaries at NOK 1.8 billion more, and that the technical provisions, including transitional, is valued at NOK 1.7 billion less in the solvency accounts.
 Tax liabilities increases by NOK 2.5 billion as a result of the other value changes.
+Expected dividend is part of the balance sheet liabilities both under NGAAP and under Solvency II, but under Solvency II it is deducted from the reconciliation reserve.